Canadian Oil and Gas Evaluation Handbook | Order Now »

 The Second Edition of Volume 1: Reserves Definitions and Evaluation Practices and Procedures (published September 2007) includes a discussion of evaluator qualifications, business procedures, definitions of resources and reserves with general guidelines, evaluation procedures, time values of money and profitability indicators, uncertainty, contents of evaluation reports, auditing oil and gas reserves information and financial analysis and benchmarking practices.

 Volume 2: Detailed Guidelines for Estimation and Classification of Oil and Gas Resources and Reserves (published in November 2005) includes guidelines and examples of recommended procedures for estimating oil and gas resources and reserves for a variety of situations.
 The intent of Volume 2 is to provide guidance to experienced evaluators on a wide array of reserves estimation scenarios requiring specific considerations or evaluation methodologies.
 The guidance will also form a basis for estimating and classifying resources and reserves in more complex situations.
+The guidelines for estimation and classification of resources other than reserves (ROTR) was completed and added in July, 2014.

 Monograph Number 1 - Second Edition